Chase-Zhang/CTSAN/README.md

 ### Overview

-* An overview of proposed CTSAN architecture.
+* An overview of the proposed CTSAN architecture.
 Panel (a) shows the network detail of the TSAN unit.
 Panel (b) is the input and output of a single TSAN unit.
 Panel (c) shows the forward process of CTSAN.
-* Only one set of TSAN parameter is trained during the backward propagation of CTSAN and then is used four times to construct a cascaded two-stage architecture in forward propagation of CTSAN.
+* Only one set of TSAN parameters is trained during the backward propagation of CTSAN and then is used four times to construct a cascaded two-stage architecture in the forward propagation of CTSAN.
-* Optical flow estimating module PWC-Net is used as a pixel-wise aligning module, while attention mechanisms TSA, TSP and HEM are aimed at focus on some features which can improve reconstructed image quality.
+* Optical flow estimating module PWC-Net is used as a pixel-wise aligning module, while attention mechanisms TSA, TSP, and HEM are aimed at focusing on some features which can improve reconstructed image quality.

 ![CTSAN](./img_display/CTSAN.png)

 ### Result and Significance

-* CTSAN outperforms EDDNN and CSSTN in restoring five real solar AO images, and has a stable performance in restoring lowest granulation contrast frames of TiO band captured by [NVST telescope](http://fso.ynao.ac.cn/index.aspx) with GLAO correction system, indicating our cascaded network may has the potential to maintain a stable performance in actual astronomical observation conditions, thus decrease the dependancies on Speckle Imaging that has a considerable computing costs.
+* CTSAN outperforms EDDNN and CSSTN in restoring five real solar AO images, and has stable performance in restoring the lowest granulation contrast frames of TiO band captured by [NVST telescope](http://fso.ynao.ac.cn/index.aspx) with GLAO correction system, indicating our cascaded network may have the potential to maintain stable performance in actual astronomical observation conditions, thus decrease the dependencies on Speckle Imaging that has considerable computing costs.

 ![results](./img_display/result_5th.png)